exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 Fortunately, your friend just found another `array` which appears to contain the missing wagon IDs, and would like you to add them into the main wagon ID `array`.
 All they can remember is that the missing values should be placed directly after the designated locomotive.

-Given this new information, write a function called `CorrectListOfWagons` that takes two arrays which have the IDs of each wagon as the arguments.
+Given this new information, write a function called `correctListOfWagons` that takes two arrays which have the IDs of each wagon as the arguments.
 The wagon IDs of the second `array` should be added into the first `array` directly after the locomotive (ID 1).

 ```javascript